bendalab/plottools/docs/structure.md

 way that makes it simple to plot them.
 Then it is simply a matter of loading a file and selecting, for example, the relevant rows and columns.
 No rearranging, fixing, or whatever annoying stuff should be needed to make the data plotable.
-Als this should go into scripts that output files on which the plotting is based.
+All this should go into scripts that output the files on which the plotting is based.

 The big advantages of keeping the plotting- as well as the data-handling code simple are